About This Chapter

 Even though he had little musical training, William Billings (1746-1800) created nearly 350 compositions.
 Discover how this nearly forgotten individual came to be considered the first important American composer.

 44. Woodwind Instruments: Types, History & Facts

 Ranging from saxophones to flutes to clarinets, woodwind instruments make up a sizable chunk of not only a classical orchestra, but also bands in several other musical genres.
-That said, woodwind instruments not only predate many other instruments, but farming and the domestication of animals.
+That said, woodwind instruments not only predate many other instruments, but also appeared before farming and the domestication of animals.

 45. Xylophone: History & Facts

 If you've ever seen a cartoon skeleton dance, you may have heard crisp, high music that sounded like bones rattling.
 That music was being played on an instrument called a xylophone.
 In this lesson, learn about the xylophone, its history, its construction, and how it's played.

 This lesson provides a brief history of the creation, development, and key components of one of the most popular musical instruments in the Western world, the piano.

 The saxophone is an instrument that has grown in popularity since its development around the mid 19th century.
 In this lesson, we'll get an overview about its creation, its use, and the different types of saxophones.